Skip to main content

 What are soft skills?

 Soft skills are general behavioral traits like resilience, conscientiousness, and empathy.
 You can develop these traits and transfer them from role to role.
-They play an important part in your professional and personal lives, so working on them can improve many facets of your life.
+They matter in both your professional and personal life, so working on them pays off in more ways than one.

 What’s the difference between soft skills and hard skills?

-Hard and soft skills are essential for any professional.
-Employers often overlook soft skills like interpersonal skills, work ethic, and punctuality in favor of hard skills like experience.
-However, they both play a crucial role in how you behave as an employee.
+Hard and soft skills are both essential.
+Employers sometimes overlook soft skills like interpersonal skills, work ethic, and punctuality in favor of hard skills like experience—but both shape how you perform as an employee.

-Experience, education, and knowledge are quantifiable hard skills necessary for specific jobs.
-Formal training, from college courses to on-the-job training, is a great way to gain these skills.
+Experience, education, and knowledge are quantifiable hard skills required for specific jobs.
+Formal training, from college courses to on-the-job training, is how you gain them.

 Why are soft skills important?

-If you're an employer, it’s paramount to identify employees who have mastered soft skills that match your company's values or culture.
-It’ll help you know who to hire and eventually promote into positions of influence within the company.
+If you’re an employer, identifying candidates whose soft skills match your company’s values or culture helps you know who to hire—and who to promote into positions of influence.

 5 soft skills examples that employers look for in employees

-These soft skills are the most valuable to employers:
+Dozens of soft skills deserve attention, but these five are the most valuable to employers:

 Communication